opencv/opencv/modules/core/doc/basic_structures.rst

     ..

-    Here you first call a constructor of the ``Mat_``     class (that will be described further) with the proper parameters, and then you just put ``<<``     operator followed by comma-separated values that can be constants, variables, expressions, and so on.
+    With this approach, you first call a constructor of the :ref:`Mat_`  class with the proper parameters, and then you just put ``<<``     operator followed by comma-separated values that can be constants, variables, expressions, and so on.
 Also, note the extra parentheses required to avoid compilation errors.

 Once the array is created, it is automatically managed via a reference-counting mechanism.
 If the array header is built on top of user-allocated data, you should handle the data by yourself.
 The array data is deallocated when no one points to it.
 If you want to release the data pointed by a array header before the array destructor is called, use ``Mat::release()`` .

 The next important thing to learn about the array class is element access.
 This manual already described how to compute an address of each array element.
-Normally, it is not needed to use the formula directly in your code.
+Normally, you are not required to use the formula directly in the code.
 If you know the array element type (which can be retrieved using the method ``Mat::type()`` ), you can access the element
 :math:`M_{ij}` of a 2-dimensional array as: ::

     M.at<double>(i,j) += 1.f;